- No membership fees

 The Verdict: The TRIO® Credit Card from Fifth Third Bank is best for relatively light spenders with good or excellent who want to earn bonus rewards at restaurants, gas stations, grocery stores and drug stores.
 The TRIO Card offers 2% to 3% “cash” back in those purchase categories, you see, but only on first $1,500 that you spend each quarter.
 So you can earn a maximum of $45 in bonus rewards every three months, or $180 per year.
 All other purchases – including those in bonus categories once you’ve crossed the quarterly spending threshold – yield just 1% back.
 And that’s just the market average for a rewards card.

-Finally, it’s worth noting that while the TRIO Card does offer a 0% APR on balance transfers for the first 12 months your account is open, it also has a balance transfer fee of 4%.
+Finally, it’s worth noting that while the TRIO Card does offer a 0% for 12 months on balance transfers, it also has a balance transfer fee of 4% (min $5).
 So make sure to use a credit card calculator to see if the card is a good fit for you.

 Below, you can learn more about the TRIO Credit Card.

-- $100 Initial Bonus: If you charge at least $1,000 to your TRIO Credit Card from Fifth Third within 90 days of opening an account, you’ll receive 10,000 bonus points, redeemable for a $100 statement credit.
+- 10,000 points Initial Bonus: If you charge at least $1,000 to your TRIO Credit Card from Fifth Third within 90 days of opening an account, you’ll receive 10,000 bonus points, redeemable for a $100 statement credit.
 In other words, you’ll earn the equivalent of 10% cash back on your first $1,000 in TRIO Card purchases, if you time things right.
-That’s a pretty good return, even if it is only average for an initial bonus.
+The average for an initial bonus is $231.

 - Up to 3% Back on Purchases: You will earn 2-3 points per $1 for the first $1,500 that you spend in the following bonus categories each quarter: restaurants, gas, grocery stores and drug stores.
 More specifically, dining at restaurants yields 3 points per $1, while the other categories give you 2 points per $1.
 But the overall spending limit is for all of those categories combined.The TRIO Card rewards you with 1 point for each $1 that you spend on all other purchases.
 And that’s actually a bit below what the average card offering points or miles brings to the table.